Euxynthetus: The story

 Every full narrative of the story of Euxynthetus has been lost, and his myth can only be pieced together from the various fragments and passing references in surviving works.
 The tale might be as old as at least Aristotle, and was included in On Love, a lost work by the poet Theophrastus who lived during the fourth and third centuries BC.
 A fragmentary papyrus from Oxyrhynchus was found with a segment containing a full narrative on Euxynthetus and Leucocomas, of which only the opening lines are preserved.

 As far as we can reconstruct, the story went like this; Euxynthetus and Leucocomas, a young and lovely adolescent, were natives of the island of Crete from either Leben or Knossos.
 Euxynthetus was deeply in love with the handsome boy, but the unimpressed and disdainful Leucocomas was less enthusiastic about him.
 Leucocomas bid Euxynthetus to bring about a number of increasingly hard tasks, which Euxynthetus gladly undertook in vain hope that he would have success with the boy if he did as told.

 No full narrative of what those quests entailed, and the manner Euxynthetus accomplished them, survives.
-It is known that one of them was for Euxynthetus to fetch Leucocomas back his dog from Praesus.
+It is known that one of them was for Euxynthetus to fetch Leucocomas' dog back from Praesus.
 The final one included retrieving a renowned helmet and bringing it to him.
 Euxynthetus obtained the helmet, but by that point he had grown to dislike Leucocomas and his antics.
 So when he returned with the helmet, he placed it not on Leucocomas but on the head of another handsome young man while Leucocomas watched.
 Leucocomas, unable to control his jealousy, killed himself with his sword.